cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     height: number;
 };

-// Warning: (ae-missing-release-tag) "Plane" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Plane = [number, number, number, number]

-// Warning: (ae-missing-release-tag) "Point2" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Point2 = [number, number]

-// Warning: (ae-missing-release-tag) "Point3" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Point3 = [number, number, number]

-// Warning: (ae-missing-release-tag) "Point4" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type Point4 = [number, number, number, number];

-// Warning: (ae-forgotten-export) The symbol "ShapeFnCriteria" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "PointInShapeCallback" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "BoundsIJK" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "pointInShapeCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function pointInShapeCallback(imageData: vtkImageData | Types_2.CPUImageData, pointInShapeFn: ShapeFnCriteria, callback: PointInShapeCallback, boundsIJK?: BoundsIJK): void;

-// Warning: (ae-missing-release-tag) "pointInSurroundingSphereCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function pointInSurroundingSphereCallback(viewport: Types_2.IVolumeViewport, imageData: vtkImageData, circlePoints: [Types_2.Point3, Types_2.Point3], callback: PointInShapeCallback): void;

-// Warning: (ae-missing-release-tag) "ProbeTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class ProbeTool extends AnnotationTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);
     // (undocumented)
     _activateModify: (element: any) => void;
-    // Warning: (ae-forgotten-export) The symbol "ProbeAnnotation" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addNewAnnotation: (evt: EventTypes_2.MouseDownActivateEventType) => ProbeAnnotation;
     // (undocumented)